isayevlab/Auto3D_pkg/docs/source/usage.rst

 Using Auto3D in a terminal command line
 ---------------------------------------

 Alternatively, you can run Auto3D through CLI.
+Example:

 .. code:: console

-   cd <replace with your path_folder_with_auto3D.py>
-   python auto3D.py "example/files/smiles.smi" --k=1
+   auto3d smiles.smi --k=1

+There are example files present at ``example/files``.
 The parameter can also be provided via a yaml file (for example ``parameters.yaml``).
 So the above example is equivalent to

 .. code:: console

-   cd <replace with your path_folder_with_auto3D.py>
-   python auto3D.py parameters.yaml
+   auto3D parameters.yaml

 The above 3 examples will do the same thing: run Auto3D and keep 1 lowest-energy structure for each SMILES in the input file.
 It uses RDKit